dariasmyr/dariasmyr/README.md

-# CV Daria Smyr
+# Daria Smyr
 ![](https://www.codewars.com/users/Daria%20Smyr/badges/large)

-Hi there! 👋 I'm a **software developer** with passion for **server-side development** and experience in data analysis.
-I enjoy working with **Node.js** and **TypeScript**.
-Sure!
-I have a strong background in **developing web APIs (REST, GraphQL)**, working with both **relational (PostgreSQL, SQLite) and non-relational (Redis, NoDB) databases**, and implementing **scalable solutions and algorithms**.
-Looking for new challenges!

-## ☎️ Contact information
+## Contact information

 Telegram

-<a href="https://t.me/daria_smyr" target="_new">https://t.me/daria_smyr
+**Telegram** <a href="https://t.me/daria_smyr" target="_new">https://t.me/daria_smyr

-📧 Email address

-<a href="https://www.notion.so/CV-Daria-Smyr-ef78036daaaf4dba91077abe7221f738" target="_new">dasha.smyr@gmail.com</a>

-🔗 LinkedIn
+**Email** <a href="dasha.smyr@gmail.com" target="_new">dasha.smyr@gmail.com

-<a href="https://www.linkedin.com/in/dasha-smyr-908abb192/" target="_new">linkedin.com/in/dasha-smyr</a>
+**LinkedIn** <a href="https://www.linkedin.com/in/dasha-smyr-908abb192/" target="_new">https://www.linkedin.com/in/dasha-smyr-908abb192/

-👾 GitLab

-<a href="https://gitlab.com/daria_smyr" target="_new">gitlab.com/daria_smyr</a>
+**GitLab** <a href="https://gitlab.com/daria_smyr" target="_new">https://gitlab.com/daria_smyr

-## <strong>👩🏻‍💻</strong> Work experience
+## Work experience

 ## Backend Developer

 <a href="https://getoutfit.ae/mobileapp" target="_new"><em><strong>GetOutfit</strong></em></a> - <em>(May, 2023 - Present)</em>

-<a href="https://getoutfit.ae/mobileapp" target="_new">**GetOutfit</a>** is Next-generation fashion discovery app for truly personalized shopping experience.

-### Responsibilities

-- Creating a REST interface for application interaction with PostgreSQL database.
-- Developing intermediate business logic layer with microservers.
-- Converting large CSV product catalog files.
-- Transferring a part of the Get Outfit application's clothing recommendation functionality to the server.

 ### Milestones

-- Created  a NestJS Reccommendations server for processing AI messages and providing a list of recommended items from the database (with REST API support and auto-generated Swagger documentation)
+- Established a NestJS Recommendations server for processing AI-generated messages and retrieving suitable items from the database, which enhanced user experience by presenting shoppable cards instead of text description, and moved the whole app recommendation process to new level.
-- Moved a part of app’s functionality to the server using a system of micro-services
-- Created a REST / PostgREST interface for application interaction with microservers (dev PostgreSQL databases) + implemented functionality to update, sync, and setup dev micro-services with prod server
+- Enhanced maintainability and scalability by moving app functionality from a monolithic server to distributed servers using modularized approach.
-- Configured Nginx as a reverse proxy in a docker container to manage traffic to multiple micro-services
+- Improved network traffic management, enhanced security and streamlined communication between servers by configuring Nginx as a reverse proxy in a Docker container.

-### Stack
+- Accomplished a 30% reduction in API response time by implementing optimized search mechanism with caching, measured through extensive performance testing (from 5-6 seconds response time to 1-1.5 second).
+- Achieved a 90% reduction in response time to website downtim by integrating a self-made website activity monitoring application.

-Node.js, Nginx, PostgreSQL, Docker, Swagger, Shell scripting, Python, Git
+Stack: Node.js, TypeScript, NestJS, Nginx, PostgreSQL, Docker, Swagger, Shell scripting (Bash, Python), Linux, Git

 ## Backend Developer

-<a href="https://balkontracker.de" target="_new"><em><strong>Balcon Trekker</strong></em></a> - <em>(February, 2023 - Present)</em>
+<a href="https://balkontracker.de" target="_new"><em><strong>Balcon Trekker</strong></em></a> - <em>(January, 2023 - May, 2023)</em>

-### Responsibilities

-- Developing APIs using Node.js, TypeScript, NestJS, Prisma, and PostgreSQL.
-- Documenting APIs using Swagger.
-- Creating project infrastructure, configured Jest, DB schema, and logger.
-- Refactoring code, improved logger, and fixed bugs.
-- Adding new functionality such as dynamic routes in API response, day number in year, sun position calculation, and more.
-- Developing  Solar API with features such as return time by IP, time formatting service, and /time query API.
-- Creating a database schema, added the ability to add owners for devices, grouping devices, recording activity, and more.
-- Developing a module for updates and caching mechanisms to improve performance.
-- Working with tariffs and currency within the project.

-### Stack

-Node.js, TypeScript, NestJS, Prisma, PostgreSQL, Swagger

-## Data Analyst

-<a href="https://gyde.one/" target="_new"><em><strong>Gyde One</strong></em></a> - <em>(November 2022 - March 2023)</em>

-<a href="https://gyde.one/" target="_new">**Gyde One</a>** is a reputation platform that integrates APIs from various
-digital platforms, such as YouTube, Steam, and Twitch, to process user information and grant related achievements.

-### Responsibilities

-- Node.js development with TypeScript/JavaScript
-- SQL querying and analysis

 ### Milestones

-- Developed 5+ data collecting and parsing tools of various types (HTML page scrapping, API calls, etc.) and data storage mechanics.
+- Laid a robust foundation for the application's functionality by creating a backend system from scratch, including database architecture, REST API, and 70% test coverage.
+- Implemented algorithms of calsulating parameters (local time by IP, sun position calculations, time formatting, tariffs and currency calculations) with optimized database queries and cashing.

+Stack: Node.js, TypeScript, NestJS, Prisma, PostgreSQL, Swagger, Linux, Git

 ## Data Analyst

-<em><strong><a href="https://identix.space/" target="_new">Identix Space</a></strong> – (March 2022 - October 2023)</em>
+<a href="https://gyde.one/" target="_new"><em><strong>Gyde One</strong></em></a> - <em>(March 2022 - March 2023)</em>

-<a href="https://identix.space/" target="_new"><strong>Identix.Space</strong></a> is the platform for educational quests
-for learning essential Web3 skills, creating NFTs, and using safely decentralized finance.

-### Responsibilities

-- Wireframes and mockups
-- SQL querying and analysis

 ### Milestones

-- Developed website elements and separate pages from the requirements perspective.
+- Eliminated manual workload by implementing Discord Servers classification tool which scrapped info about Discord servers and utilized the OpenAI API to automatically categorize each server into specific genres.

+Stack: Node.js, TypeScript, NeDB, PostgreSQL

 ---